servo/servo/HACKING_QUICKSTART.md

 RUST_LOG="debug" ./mach run -d -- -i -y 1 -t 1  /tmp/a.html 2>&1 | ts -s "%.S: " | tee /tmp/log.txt
 ```

 You can filter by crate or module, for example `RUST_LOG="layout::inline=debug" ./mach run …`.
-This is documented at https://rust-lang.github.io/log/env_logger/.
+Check the [env_logger](http://doc.rust-lang.org/log/env_logger/index.html) documentation for more details.

 Use `RUST_BACKTRACE=1` to dump the backtrace when Servo panics.